-- The Nextcloud Forums The Nextcloud forums have a FAQ page where each topic corresponds to typical mistakes or frequently occurring issues - The Nextcloud IRC chat channel irc://#nextcloud@freenode.net on freenode.net, also accessible via webchat
+• The Nextcloud Forums The Nextcloud forums have a FAQ page where each topic corresponds to typical mistakes or frequently occurring issues

 Please understand that all these channels essentially consist of users like you helping each other out.
 Consider helping others out where you can, to contribute back for the help you get.
 This is the only way to keep a community like Nextcloud healthy and sustainable!